iamrobzy/podcast-search/README.md

-# podcast-search
+# Podcast Search
-# Run the front end query.py
-1. First install dependencies streamlit, elasticsearch and pandas.

-2. Make sure the Elastic Search Engine is running locally on http://localhost:9200.

-3. Modify the value of the index name in the first line with your index name (like podcast_test)

-4. Then run the command
+### Getting started

+1. Install dependenices.
+(We use the package manager *uv*.)

 ```
-streamlit run app.py
+uv init
+source .venv/bin/activate
+uv add -r requirements.txt
 ```

+2. Run the [Elastic Search Engine](https://github.com/elastic/elasticsearch) is running locally on http://localhost:9200.

+3. Parse the indices by running `python json_parsing.py`.

+4. Spin up the front end by running `streamlit run query.py`.
+Open http://localhost:2000 in your browser.

-5. Enter the key word you want to query and select the clip length, then click Start Search
+5. Enter your search query and select the clip length, then click Start Search